jooonathann/clone-youtube/README.md

 # youtube-clone

-Full Stack Development course by NeetCode building a youtube clone
+Full Stack Development course by NeetCode building a youtube clone using Google Cloud, Firebase and NextJs

 ## The server was made with